 Back in 2018, I wrote a book for my six kids titled A Kids Book About Racism.
 At the time I had 5 kids (4 white and 1 brown) with a new little brown baby on the way.
-Growing up as a black kid in the whitest city in America, it felt important that my kids not only know and understand what racism is but be able to talk about it openly.
+Growing up as a Black kid in the whitest city in America, it felt important that my kids not only know and understand what racism is but be able to talk about it openly.
 So I did what any dad would do, I wrote a book.
 Not so that we could start the conversation on Racism (we were already having it), but so that they always knew it was an open subject with me, their black dad.
 I’m grateful that my kids, especially my white kids, feel comfortable asking, “Is this racist?” because they heard something at school that didn’t sit well with them.

 We’ve come a long way from where we started, just telling stories in books to 5-9 year-olds, to telling stories through words, video, audio, and beyond for kids of all ages.
-To put it plainly, we’re a kids media company.

-To empower a generation of kids through diverse storytelling.
+Our Mission is to empower a generation of kids through diverse storytelling.

-You see the thing about kids media these days is it basically has one goal: to entertain.
+The thing about kids media these days is it basically has one goal: to entertain.
 That’s good and all and I love toys that can talk as much as the next dad, but these can’t be the only kinds of stories kids hear, see, or read.
 Kids need entertainment, distraction, and fantasy… that’s true.
 But they also need to see themselves in the stories they interact with and more importantly, they need to see their experiences.
 Kids need a space where they learn how to understand and overcome what they face on a day-to-day basis.

 Jelani Memory, Founder & CEO